HibaKob/SyntheticMicroBundle/FEA_code/README.md

 The following files are provided:

 * [`FEA_Synthetic_Microbundle.py`](FEA_Synthetic_Microbundle.py) -- The Finite Element code file run in [`FEniCS 2019.1.0`](https://fenicsproject.org).
-More details about the implementation of the Finite Element model can be found in paper [`TITLE`](addlink).
+More details about the implementation of the Finite Element model can be found in paper [`MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles`](https://doi.org/10.1371/journal.pone.0298863).
 We note here that we run this code in parallel.
 As an example, the following command with the FEniCS module loaded can be used:
     ```
     mpirun -np 2 python3 FEA_Synthetic_Microbundle.py
     ```